-These Regulations contain a range of offences that are set out in the relevant Regulations.
+The Law contains a range of offences that are set out in the relevant Articles.
 These cover all aspects of breaches of the provisions.
-Although the majority of offences contain provision for an unlimited fine the actual amount of any fine would, of course, be a matter for the Court to decide on each occasion.
+Although the majority of offences contain provision for an unlimited fine, the actual amount of any fine would, of course, be a matter for the Court to decide on each occasion.

-Paragraph (1) sets out that the limitation period on bringing proceedings that exists in Article 68 of the Public Elections (Jersey) Law 2002 is made applicable to proceedings under these Regulations as there is a clear parallel between the 2 pieces of legislation.
-The period is currently 6 months from the date of the order of the Royal Court for the holding of the election but this will be increased to 12 months from the date of the election once the amendments to the Public Elections (Jersey) Law 2002 agreed by the States on 16th March 2011 in the Public Elections (Amendment No. 4) (Jersey) Law 201- (P.14/2011) are sanctioned by the Privy Council and registered in Jersey.
+Paragraph (1) sets out that the limitation period on bringing proceedings that exists in Article 68 of the Public Elections (Jersey) Law 2002 is made applicable to proceedings under this Law, as there is a clear parallel between the 2 pieces of legislation.
+The period is 12 months from the date of the order of the Royal Court for the holding of the election.

-Paragraph (2) of Regulation 14 sets out the procedure that the Judicial Greffier must follow if he suspects that the Regulations may have been contravened.
-Because any contravention of the Regulations is a normal criminal offence the matter will be passed to the Attorney General for it to be investigated.
-The Attorney General may, of course, ask the police to investigate and, if appropriate, a criminal prosecution could be instituted.
+Paragraph (2) of Article 14 sets out the procedure that the Judicial Greffier must follow if he suspects that the Law may have been contravened.
+Because any contravention of the Law is a normal criminal offence, the matter will be passed to the Attorney General for it to be investigated.
+The Attorney General may, of course, ask the Police to investigate and, if appropriate, a criminal prosecution could be instituted.